web analytics

 Richard King and Emil Matzner, 1982

-(I will never explain the early days of AIDS better then this, so I post this essay to commemorate World AIDS Day every year.)
+(I will never explain the early days of AIDS better then this, so I post this essay to commemorate World AIDS Day every year.
+This essay, written in 2007 for Southern Voice newspaper, won “Outstanding Opinion Piece” from NLGJA, the national LGBTQ journalism association.)

 My brother Richard smiles a lot.
 He has an easy laugh.
 But there was a time, years ago, when he held a poisonous drink in his hands and begged his dying lover not to swallow it.
 A time when Richard held the concoction they had prepared together and wept.